Brenda-Bazan-NPR-Rite-Away-Pharmacy.jpg

 But the Rite-Away pharmacy where the execution drugs were prepared wasn’t the only one with problems.

 In 2022, the U.S. Department of Justice sued another San Antonio Rite-Away office that is also owned by members of the Chaudhary family.
-Lawyers asserted it broke federal law for years by dispensing powerful opioids to people without valid prescriptions, falsifying hundreds of prescriptions for controlled substances and ignoring serious red flags that indicated people intended to abuse their medications.
+Lawyers asserted that it broke federal law for years by dispensing powerful opioids to people without valid prescriptions, falsifying hundreds of prescriptions for controlled substances and ignoring serious red flags that indicated people intended to abuse their medications.
 One woman died from an overdose shortly after the pharmacy filled her fentanyl prescription despite red flags, attorneys for the federal government alleged.

 A federal court ordered Rite-Away and the pharmacist in charge, Jitendra Chaudhary, to stop the illegal activity and pay a $275,000 penalty.
 The pharmacy and Chaudhary agreed to pay the fee in the civil suit but denied liability.